LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

 Includes Jupyter, JupyterLab, and the Logtalk kernel.

+Includes all Logtalk developer tool dependencies.

-The `nano` text editor is also included for small editing tasks.
+Includes the `nano` text editor for small editing tasks.
 For actual development, use the VSCode recommended setup as described below.